skhcjh231/blog-post/content/docs/spring24/09_/_index.md

 ## MobileNetV4 - Universal Models for the Mobile Ecosystem
 *Posted by JoonSeok Kim and DongGyu Kim*
+- Qin, Danfeng and Leichner, Chas and Delakis, Manolis and Fornoni, Marco and Luo, Shixin and Yang, Fan and Wang, Weijun and Banbury, Colby and Ye, Chengxi and Akin, Berkin and others
+- arXiv preprint arXiv:2404.1051

 ## Main Contributions
+MobileNetV4 targets designing neural networks for mobile devices.
+Main objectives of designing inference models for mobile devices are
+- Acceptable test performance on widely-used datasets such as ImageNet-1k
+- Low inference latency for utilization in mobile devices
+- Minimization of the number of parameters for low memory utilization on mobile platforms
+- Minimization in the number of MACs for high enegy efficiency This paper mainly focuses on lowering inference latency while maintining the test accuracy up to SOTA mobile neural net performance.
+Since it targets mobile platforms, it analyzes performance of various mobile hardwares, and designs a neural network to fit the harwares maximum performance.
+The designing process was done by the NAS technique, where the intantiation of UIB blocks were set as the search space.
+The main contributions of this work can be states as follows.
 1. Universal Inverted Bottleneck (UIB) seach block - Unifies the Inverted Bottleneck (IB), ConvNext, Feed Forward Netowork (FFN), and Extra Depthwise variant
 2. Mobile MQA - Attention block tailored for mobile accelerators
 3. NAS technique to improve performance